1. What is the Hawaii APAL Program?

 The Hawaii Asia-Pacific Affairs Leadership (APAL) Program is one of Pacific Forum’s next-generation leadership development efforts, and is the organization’s only program dedicated exclusively to Hawaii residents.

-The program provides undergraduates, graduate students, and young professionals with the opportunity to learn about Asia-Pacific international affairs and think critically about Hawaii’s role in the region.
+The program provides undergraduates, graduate students, service members and young professionals with the opportunity to learn about Asia-Pacific affairs and think critically about Hawaii’s role in the region through a monthly speaker series, local site visits, research, and conference travel.

 2. How is this program different from other Hawaii programs that focus on young people, leadership, and Asia-Pacific issues?

-The Hawaii APAL Program is the only foreign policy-focused program run by a think tank that focuses specifically on young (18 to 30 years old) Hawaii residents.
-The nine-month curriculum has a very specific, practical focus on US policy in the Asia Pacific, as well as international security relations.
-Unlike other, equally valuable programs, we do not focus on international travel or cultural exchange.
+The Hawaii APAL Program is the only foreign policy-focused program run by a think-tank that focuses specifically on early-career Hawaii residents.
+The nine-month curriculum introduces participants to numerous foreign policy perspectives in the Indo-Pacific region, as well as traditional and non-traditional security issues.
+Unlike other equally valuable programs, we do not emphasize international travel or cultural exchange as conduits to understanding regional affairs.

 3. Who is eligible for the program?

-Undergraduate students, graduate students with limited experience in the field, and young professionals are welcome to apply for the program.
-Applicants must be based on Oahu from September of the year the cohort begins through May of the following year.
+Individuals between 18 to 30 years of age are welcome to apply for the program.
+Applicants must be based on Oahu from October of the year the cohort begins through June of the following year.

 4. When do you accept applications?